Special Education Course Offerings

 512 – General and Special Education Goals and Practices: Middle and Secondary (3)

-Prerequisite: EDSE 531 or EDSE 390.
+Prerequisite or corequisite: EDSE 531 or EDSE 390.
 This course provides an introduction to instructional strategies and organization of activities, including Universal Design for Learning, curriculum, media, materials, and physical environment for students in grades 6-12 accessing the general Standards of Learning curriculum.
 Candidates will develop skills to plan and deliver instruction in a variety of educational setting such as inclusive classrooms, resource rooms ad self-contained classrooms.
 A continued focus will be on students’ response to intervention, and selecting evidence-based practices that have the greatest likelihood of success.
 Field experience required.

 519 – General and Special Education Goals and Practices: Elementary (3)

 Prerequisite or corequisite: EDSE 531 or EDSE 390.
 This course focuses on the characteristics of students with mild disabilities and the application of elementary school curriculum through teaching and learning models for general and special education.
 This course allows the prospective teacher to explore and develop ways to adapt curriculum and accommodate students with disabilities in a variety of educational settings.
 Topics include characteristics and educational needs of students with disabilities who are accessing the general curriculum, instructional planning, individualized education planning, mathematics education, assessment and evaluation techniques, and the use of assistive technology.
 Field experience required.
+Student enrolled in the 5-year Special Education pathway must take EDSE 390 as a prerequisite.

 521 – Language and Literacy for Special Populations (3)